New England Patriots vs. Cleveland Browns NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - New England's games this year have gone over the point total four times in nine opportunities (44.4%).

-- New England is 2-3 against the spread and 3-2 overall when the team churns out more than 309.7 yards.
+- When New England picks up more than 309.7 yards, the team is 2-3 against the spread and 3-2 overall.

 - This year, the Patriots have turned the ball over 14 times, six more than the Browns' takeaways (8).